leomckenna/titanic-disaster-prediction-tde/README.md

 This uses the root Dockerfile, installs dependencies from requirements.txt, and copies your source code into the container.

-2️⃣ Run the container
+2) Run the container

-If your local data is accessible (recommended way):
+If your local data is accessible:

 docker run --rm -v "$(pwd)/src/data:/app/src/data" -v "$(pwd)/outputs:/app/outputs" titanic-logreg